Colloquium on International Law and Politics

 Certificate of Specialization in International Law Award Ceremony

-This ceremony will recognize the extraordinary achievements of the Berkeley Law students as recipients of the Certificate of Specialization in International Law.
+Please join us in recognizing the extraordinary achievements of the Berkeley Law students as recipients of the 2016 Certificate of Specialization in International Law.